minajamshidi/minajamshidi.github.io/_publications/2020-paper-nid-number-3.md

 You can download all the codes via [my GitHub](https://github.com/minajamshidi/NID).
 Please also visit the [GitHub of our group at MPI CBS](https://github.com/NIDgroup)

-citation: <b>M. Jamshidi Idaji</b>, K.R.
+Citation: <b>M. Jamshidi Idaji</b>, K.R.
 Müller, G. Nolte, B. Maess, A. Villringer, V.V.
 Nikulin, (2020) “Nonlinear Interaction Decomposition (NID): A Method for Separation of Cross-frequency Coupled Sources in Human Brain,” NeuroImage 211, 2020.
 DOI: 10.1016/j.neuroimage.2020.116599Get'